-Minimally invasive surgery is often appropriate for women with such conditions as ovarian cysts, scar tissue, blocked Fallopian tubes, polyps, endometriosis (a painful disease in which uterine tissue grows outside the uterus) and developmental anomalies of the reproductive tract.
-It’s also used for fibroids, which are benign smooth muscle growths of the uterus that are a common cause of infertility, pregnancy loss and pregnancy complications.
+Minimally invasive surgery is often appropriate for women with such conditions as ovarian cysts, scar tissue, polyps, and developmental anomalies of the reproductive tract.
+It’s also used for fibroids, which are benign growths of the uterus that are a common cause of infertility, pregnancy loss and pregnancy complications.

 What minimally invasive gynecological procedures are used to treat women with infertility?

 Minimally invasive surgery is not always the most appropriate option for every candidate.
 After evaluating your condition, your surgeon will discuss the best option for you.
-Procedures that may be used to correct conditions that are interfering with a woman’s ability to get or stay pregnant include the following:
+Procedures that may be used to correct conditions that are interfering with a woman’s fertility include the following:

 - Laparoscopy.
-This minimally invasive surgical technique involves making small incisions through the abdomen to insert a tiny laparoscope (a tube with a light and camera lens at the tip) to examine organs and perform a variety of procedures to restore, enhance and preserve fertility
+This minimally invasive surgical technique involves making small incisions through the abdomen to insert a tiny laparoscope (a tube with a light and camera lens at the tip).
+This allows the surgeon to examine organs and perform a variety of procedures to restore, enhance and preserve fertility

 - Robot-assisted laparoscopy.
-Robot-assisted surgery, using the daVinci Surgical System®, provides expanded visualization, allowing surgeons to perform procedures that might be difficult to do with traditional laparoscopy alone.
+This surgery, using the daVinci Surgical System®, provides expanded visualization, allowing surgeons to perform procedures that might be difficult to do with traditional laparoscopy alone.

 - Hysteroscopy.
 This surgical procedure may be used to diagnose and treat many uterine disorders.
-An instrument called a hysteroscope is inserted through the vagina to capture and transmit images of the canal of the cervix and the interior of the uterus to a television screen.
+An instrument called a hysteroscope is inserted through the vagina to capture and transmit images to a television screen.
 In addition to diagnosing intrauterine problems, the hysteroscope can be used to treat abnormal findings at the time of the procedure.
 For example, if a biopsy or other treatment is needed, small instruments can be passed through the hysteroscope.

 Deciding which type of minimally invasive surgery is best for each patient depends on a number of factors, Dr. Kodaman says.